blind-contours/CVtreeMLE/README.md

 To illustrate how `CVtreeMLE` may be used to ascertain the effect of a joint exposure, consider three exposures.
-We show a simulation of these exposures below below.
+We show a simulation of these exposures below.
 We generate covariates of a population then use a multinomial regression to assign them to particular combinations of exposure levels.
 We then generate outcomes in each region of this “mixture cube”.
 One region has the worst outcome and we are interested